alvarosaco/poesia-colaborativa/README.md

 ## About

-poesiacolaborativa is a sample colaborative and interactive node.js app for creating poetry in real-time with others.
+poesiacolaborativa is a sample collaborative and interactive node.js app for creating poetry in real-time with others.

 Enjoy your poetry time with others.

 ## License
+GPL

 ## Contribute